opendocsg/opendoc-supreme-court-practice-directions/PART-22-Civil-Proceedings-That-Do-Not-Use-The-Electronic-Filing-Service.md

 (Address of law firm.)

+Email: (Email address of lawyer / law firm.)

 Tel : (Contact telephone number.)

 Ref : (File reference of law firm.)
 ```

-The information is to be inserted as a block near the bottom right hand
-corner of the backing sheets.
+The information is to be inserted as a block near the bottom of the cover sheet or near the bottom right hand corner of the backing sheet.

 ## 155. Form of affidavits